cncf/wg-serverless/workflow/spec/spec.md

 - Facilitate Serverless Workflow portability
 - Be completely vendor neutral
 - Support both stateless and stateful Serverless Workflow implementations
+- Supply a light-weight, human-readable, and embeddable format for describing serverless workflows

 The Serverless Workflow specification defined in this document incorporates all of these goals.